NGEAP for Academic Year 2015-2016.pdf NGEAP 2015-2016 MEMO

 - Attending a North Central Association (NCA) accredited community college, university, or private college or university in Iowa

 FUNDING: Based on annual appropriation by the Iowa state legislature, NGEAP pays at least 50% of the tuition rate at state Board of Regents schools (Iowa, Iowa State, University of Northern Iowa) or 50% of the tuition rate at the institution attended by the National Guard member, whichever is lower.
 Funding levels for this school year have been set at the 100% rate.
 NGEAP does not cover summer courses.
 NGEAP funds school between August and May.

 How to apply for State Tuition Assistance (NGEAP)

-DEADLINES: Application Timeline, applications must be submitted by 1 July 2013 for Fall term and 1 December for Spring term.
+DEADLINES: Application Timeline, applications must be submitted by 1 July for the Fall term and 1 December for the Spring term.
 Applications received after the suspense date will not be accecpted.